OleJorgenKnoph/OleJorgenKnoph/README.md

 <hr>

 ### 👨‍💻 About Me
-- 👨‍🎓 I am a full time student at Oslo Metropolitan University where I´m graduating with a bachelor degree in Information Technology in June 2023  💻
+- 👨‍🎓 I am a full time student at Oslo Metropolitan University.
+   - Graduating with a bachelors degree in Information Technology in June 2023  💻
 - 🏬 Temporarily working as a part-time salesman in a sport store
 - 🇫🇷 Recently returned after a semester abroad at National Institute of Applied Sciences of Toulouse